 Noah's Ark And Other Historical Allegories

 In 1998, William Ryan and Walter Pitman, geologists from Columbia University, caused a sensation that was headline news by publishing evidence that a massive flood through the Bosphorus occurred about 5600 BC.
-They hypothesized that the area that is now covered by the Black Sea contained a smaller freshwater lake and that a rise in the level of the Mediterranean breached the land wall allowing the sea to pour through drowning thousands of square miles of productive farmland and the settlements around the lake’s shore.
+They hypothesized that the area that is now covered by the Black Sea contained a smaller freshwater lake and that a rise in the level of the Mediterranean breached the land wall allowing the sea to pour through.
+This caused the drowning of thousands of square miles of productive farmland and the settlements around the lake's shore.

-There are many possible explanations for these recurring myths, but geologically the most likely are mega-tsunamis, the rising sea overflowing a natural sill and entering an enclosed basin or big glacier-dammed lakes bursting as their ice dams melt.
+There are many possible explanations for these recurring myths, but geologically the most likely are mega-tsunamis, the rising sea overflowing a natural sill and entering an enclosed basin or big glacier-dammed lakes bursting as their ice melted.

-Mega-tsunamis, waves of the order of 40 metres to 100+ metres high, are caused by a very large impact or landslide into a body of water typically associated with a meteor impact or volcanic eruption.
+Mega-tsunamis, wave heights in the order of 40 metres to 100 metres plus, are caused by a very large impact or landslide into a body of water.
+These are typically associated with a meteor impact or volcanic eruption.

 The collapse of much of Santorini during its cataclysmic eruption around 3,500 years ago produced a 100-150 metre wave that struck the north coast of Crete which some historians believe may have been the cause of the sudden end of the Minoan civilisation.